 Where do I find information about the Annual Meeting?
 Look for the current annual meeting page under About AFS/Annual Meeting in the main menu.
 The Annual Meeting page contains links to all posted information about the annual meeting.
 As new information is posted over time, new links will be added.
 For a short cut, click on the Annual Meeting image in our homepage slideshow.

 How do I submit a proposal for the annual meeting?
 Complete instructions are available; see Submitting an Online Proposal.
 At the bottom of the page is a link to the proposal forms when you are "ready to begin."
 Before you begin, read the entire page about submitting an online proposal, and follow the link to the checklist for the type of proposal you want to submit.
 How are proposals selected for the upcoming meeting?
 Read about the Annual Meeting Review Process.
 How will I know if my proposal is accepted?
-We will send email notifications of the review committee's decisions by early June to all who submit a proposal, and post a preliminary program by mid-June.
+We will send email notifications of the review committee's decisions by early June to all who submit a proposal, and post a preliminary program by the end of June.
 If you haven't heard from us by the end of June, be sure to contact us.
 Where can I find my registration receipt?
 Sign in.
 In the Profile menu, click on Manage Profile, then scroll down to Account History.
 You will find a record of your registration form under Event Registrations, and, if you registered online, a receipt for your registration fee payment under "Orders."
 How do I withdraw my registration/withdrawal?
 Contact us as soon as you know that you will not attend.
-We will refund your registration fee if you withdraw before August 31, though as of 2015, we will assess a $50 cancellation fee ($20 for students) for presenters who withdraw.
+We will refund your registration fee if you withdraw before August 31, though as of 2016, we will assess a $50 cancellation fee ($25 for students) for presenters who withdraw.
 If you are scheduled to participate in a panel, please notify the chair as well.
 Annual Meeting Troubleshooting If you run into a problem that isn't so easily resolved as the examples below, don't worry, but do call or send us an email right away.
 We'll make sure that all issues involving good-faith attempts to submit proposals on time are sorted out.

 I've already registered for the annual meeting, but I didn't successfully submit my proposal.
 Now, I want to submit my proposal, but the site requires that I register again.
 What should I do?
 Contact us, and we will give you a link to the proposal form that you require; be sure to specify the kind of proposal you want to submit.
 If you don't have the time to contact us and wait for a reply, register again and submit your proposal; then contact us to notify us that you would like a refund of the duplicate registration.
 If you reach us on the same day as the duplicate payment, we may be able to void the transaction; otherwise, we will process the refund as soon as we can.
 I'm in the middle of the proposal sequence.
 I've completed the first page, but when I hit continue, I see the same page again.
 Why are there redundant pages?